AndersCan/typed-option/README.md

  getFirst([]) // undefined
  getFirst(undefined) // undefined
  ```
-Note: If you are using `strict: true` in your tsconfig, check the example further down.

 If the caller forgets to check for this, the `undefined` value could be passed further along to other parts of the code.
 This could potentially cause a runtime exception far away from the `getFirst` method call.